kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 I want to express my appreciations and respects to the developers of the Gradle AWS Plugin [jp.classmethod.aws](https://github.com/classmethod/gradle-aws-plugin).
-However the plugin is already outdated and probally will not be maintained any longer.
+However the plugin is already outdated and probably will not be maintained any longer as [the maintainer passed away](https://github.com/classmethod/gradle-aws-plugin/issues/188).

-On the contrary, AWS CLI and AWS CloudFormation --- these are the primary products which AWS is committed to continue full support.
+On the other hand, AWS CLI and AWS CloudFormation --- these are the AWS primary products.

-Therefore I can assure you that a Gradle `build.gradle` which executes indirectly CloudFormation via Shell+CLI can utilize in long term full features of AWS services together with Gradle's built-in tasks such as building a AWS Lambda Function in Java.
-The codeset will be simple and easy to maintain.
+Therefore I can assure you that a Gradle `build.gradle` can execute CloudFormation via Shell+CLI in long term to go.
+You can invoke everything needed to deploy your Lambda function in Java into your production environment by one stroke of command.
 The combination of Gradle + Shell + AWS CLI + CloudFormation (Neo GOF) is a powerful toolset to achieve Continuous Delivery.

+The Shell scripts and `build.gradle` scripts I presented here --- all of them are simple.
+Customizing them will be a breeze.